Why a BYOD 1:1 Program

 Why Windows devices and not iPads?

-Windows 8 Edustar comes with licensed Microsoft Windows 8 and Office and includes many other programs.
-In addition, Edustar can offer students a host of other applications owned by the school at no extra cost.
-This Windows 8 1:1 package is very attractive and versatile and will provide teachers with the best educational solution for students.
-The Windows device was chosen as it allows for flexibility and it can be used to type, store and print documents easily.
-The teachers and students are familiar with it and all teachers have an Edustar issued laptop.
+The Education Department is licensed to install Windows 10 Enterprise as part of the eduSTAR platform, which also includes Office and a number of other programs.
+This Windows 10 1:1 package is very attractive and versatile and will provide teachers with the best educational solution for students.
+The Windows platform was chosen as it allows for flexibility and it can be used to type, store and print documents easily.
+The teachers and students are familiar with it and all teachers have a DET issued laptop running eduSTAR.

 All applications are ready on the device and most of them can work offline.
 If a family does not have wireless at home or are on holidays, most applications can still be used.
-The capacity is 128GB as opposed to 16 or 32 for an iPad.
-Students can store their files on their device and on the school network and not rely on third party cloud storage that may or may not meet DET standards.
-With iPads it would be necessary to ensure prior to each school day, that particular apps were downloaded ready for class use the next day.
-This would need to be done at home and would become difficult for teachers to manage if the app is not purchased and installed.
-With the PLPS Edustar image everything is always ready but still has scope and hard drive space for parents and students to install personal programs for home use and or individualised use at school.
+With the PLPS eduSTAR platform all required software is ready to use but there is still scope for parents and students to install personal programs for home use and or individualised use at school.

 Is the school ready for a 1:1 environment?

-Our school has fiber optic backbones, high capacity servers and 2GB switches across the whole school.
-We have placed new WAPs in classrooms to support an increased number of mobile devices.
-Staff are undergoing coaching in the use of 1:1 and ICT.
-Our students are well prepared in the use of Edustar through our current ICT specialist program and classroom computer and lab use.
+Our school has high speed networking infrastructure across the whole school, with high density wireless access points in classrooms to support an increased number of devices.
+Staff have experience in the use of 1:1 and ICT.
+Our students are well prepared in the use of eduSTAR through classroom computer use.

 Will my child be using the device in all lessons throughout the day?